gfusee/seal-sdk-rs/README.md

 # Seal Rust SDK

-A developer-friendly Rust client for the Mysten Seal encryption system.
+A developer-friendly & framework-agnostic Rust client for the Mysten Seal encryption system.
 The crate works with any Sui setup: keep the default stack (`SealClient`) or swap in your own HTTP transport, Sui client, signer, and cache.